sparkletop/ps3-midi/README.md

 ## Usage

+Steps to get started:

-To use ps3-midi, first a ps3 controller has to be paired and connected via bluetooth to the machine that is running Pd.
-Then open the ps3-midi.pd either from 'File' -> 'Open' in a Pd window or from a terminal: `pd ps3-midi.pd`
+1. Pair and connect a ps3 controller via bluetooth with the machine that will be running ps3-midi.
+2. Open the ps3-midi.pd from 'File' -> 'Open' in a Pd window or from a terminal: `pd ps3-midi.pd`

-When the patch has opened, click the light red button in the top of the patch.
-This should allow Pd to pull sensor data from the ps3 controller.
-Instructions for automating this step is included with the patch.
+3. When the patch has opened, click the light red button in the top of the patch.
+Pd should now be pulling data from the ps3 controller, which can be verified in the Pd GUI.

+Instructions for automating the last step are included within the patch itself.

 ## Settings